Ahzed11/ahzed11.github.io/content/posts/dependency-graph-visualization-in-erlang-otp.md

 ).
 ```

-Next, I remove the modules that point to themselves as it does not interest me in this case and I only keep unique tuples to avoid repetition.
+Next, remove the modules that point to themselves, as it is not interesting in this case.
+Keep only unique tuples to avoid repetition.
 ```erl
 FromToDifferent = lists:filter(
     fun(X) ->